A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Numerical Studies

 In this section, we report numerical experiments evaluating the performance of the proposed \blostr algorithms.
 Due to space constraints, additional results are provided in Appendix~\ref{sec:addsimulation}.

-We first assess Algorithm~\ref{alg:order-d} for varying tensor orders $d\in\{5,6,7\}$ and a range of TR-rank settings.
+We first assess Algorithm~\ref{alg:order-d} across tensor orders $d\in\{5,6,7\}$ and a range of TR rank settings.
 The ground-truth TR cores $\{\mbcQ_k\}_{k\in[d]}$ have entries drawn i.i.d.\ from $\mathcal{N}(0,10^2)$.
 As summarized in Table~\ref{tab:exact}, the reconstruction error $\|\mbcT-\hat{\mbcT}\|_F$, with $\hat{\mbcT}$ produced by Algorithm~\ref{alg:order-d} (or, alternatively, Algorithm~\ref{alg:refined}), is negligible up to machine precision, indicating exact recovery of the TR decomposition.

 We benchmark Algorithm \ref{alg:noise} against a standard TR-ALS baseline with random initialization over 100 independent trials.
-For each trial, we record the relative reconstruction error $\|\mbcT - \hat{\mbcT}\|_F / \|\mathcal{T}\|_F$ over 10 ALS iterations on tensors of size $30^{\times 3}$ and $30^{\times 4}$ with TR-rank $r$, corrupted by additive Gaussian noise of variance~$1$.
+For each trial, we record the relative reconstruction error $\|\mbcT - \hat{\mbcT}\|_F / \|\mathcal{T}\|_F$ over 10 ALS iterations on tensors of size $30^{\times 3}$ and $30^{\times 4}$ with TR rank $r$, corrupted by additive Gaussian noise of variance~$1$.
 As shown in Figure~\ref{fig:err-vs-iter}, \blostr attains substantially lower reconstruction error in the early iterations and converges in fewer iterations, which can be attributed to its structured initialization.

 We further examine the robustness of the proposed algorithm under increasing noise scales.
 Figure~\ref{fig:err-vs-ns-t3} shows that \blostr consistently achieves low reconstruction error within only three iterations across all noise levels, with mean relative errors notably smaller than those obtained by random initialization.